What should your next fitness goal be? Take the quiz.

 Again, it also goes back to what illness you’re working through.
 “When your symptoms have significantly improved or resolved, and you feel close to your normal energy levels, you can consider returning to your regular exercise routine,” Dr. Ungerleider says.
 “However, it's essential to ease back in.
 Gradually ramp up your intensity and duration over several days to ensure you don't overtax your body.”

 This rule generally applies to those who’ve experienced a mild cold or illness, and it should only take a few days before you’re back to feeling and performing close to or at 100 percent.
-But if you're recovering from something a bit more severe, you'll want to consult a healthcare practitioner first, especially if you’re feverish or experiencing vomiting or diarrhea.
+But if you’re recovering from something a bit more severe, you’ll want to consult a healthcare practitioner first, especially if you were feverish or experienced vomiting or diarrhea.
 Having the go-ahead from your doctor will also make you more confident about adding your favorite workouts back on the calendar.

 The Takeaway

 Getting sick isn’t fun or easy for anyone.
 You may need to take time off work, skip out on activities with loved ones, and of course, avoid exercising.
-While working out can often make you feel better in your recovery, it could also worsen your current symptoms.
-By listening to your body and evaluating these symptoms, you can hopefully find yourself feeling relatively “normal” and ready for your next workout before too long.
-If you have any other concerns or more severe symptoms, prioritize rest and reach out to your doctor, if necessary.
+While working out can sometimes make you feel better in your recovery, it could also worsen your current symptoms, which makes it a bit tricky to decide whether or not you should work out when sick.
+Evaluate your symptoms and slowly ease back in to your fitness routine once it’s appropriate using the tips above.
+If you have any other concerns or more severe symptoms, prioritize rest and reach out to your doctor.
 And remember: walk, don’t run, on your road to recovery.
 You certainly won’t regret being gentle with yourself as you ease back into your workout routine.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.